mlz-ictrl/nicos/doc/source/services/daemon.rst

 determine if the login name and password presented in clients are accepted by the daemon, and which user level the user gets.

+There are several other parameters that can be configured, but the standard setting is usually sufficient:

+* ``maxlogins`` -- maximum number of simultaneous clients served, default 10
+* ``updateinterval`` -- interval in which watch expressions are checked and updates sent to the clients, default 0.2 s
+* ``trustedhosts`` -- a list of host names or addresses that are allowed to log in; the default is an empty list, which means that all hosts are allowed
+* ``simmode`` -- whether to start the daemon in simulation mode

+The ``simmode`` parameter is useful if you want to configure two daemon instances, one running normally and one running exclusively in simulation mode.
+For this purpose the possibility of multiple daemon setups (see above) also comes in handy.

 .. _userlevels: